Thomaskutty-Pulickal/order-management-express/README.md

 # order-management-express
-An order management system buillt using express js
+An order management system buillt using express js, TypeOrm and postgres